Julian Schuster, Ph.D.

 Freeman joined the University in April, 2011 as the Interim Chief Information Officer and Vice President.
 Ken brings extensive experience in senior IT leadership roles―leveraging IT strategies to align with business initiatives.
 His prior employment includes Monsanto, CIGNA, Fleet Financial Group, United Parcel Service and IBM.
 Ken brings to his position expertise in network management, performance score cards, process re-engineering, strategic business planning, vendor governance and organization assessment.

-Ken serves on the board of director of Herbert Hoover Boys & Girls Club, and the IT
+serves on the board of director of Herbert Hoover Boys & Girls Club, and the IT committee

 Vice President and Chief Financial Officer

-Gunderson earned a BS in business administration from the University of Nebraska at
+Gunderson earned a Bachelor of Science in business administration from the University

 Nancy Hellerud joined Webster University in April 2011.
 She serves as chief of staff to the Provost, overseeing operations of the Office of Academic Affairs, and works with the senior administration, deans and faculty on a range of policy issues and strategic initiatives, with a focus on improving procedures and policies.
 She oversees the academic support units of Academic Affairs, including Academic Advising, the Academic Resource Center, the Faculty Development Center, and the Office of Institutional Effectiveness.